Some info has been automatically translated. Show original language

 Apartment in Lisbon

-Luxurious and spacious apartment with two bedrooms (each with a private bathroom) and an amazing garden with a private heated and salted water swimming pool, belonging exclusively to the apartment.
-Located in a historic and charming building, totally refurbished in 2018.
+A Baby-Friendly, central, stylish and spacious one-bedroom apartment.
+Located in a charming residential historic building, totally refurbished in 2018, previously occupied by the old museum of the puppet.
 With a great location, between the viewpoint of Portas do Sol (Alfama) and Graça viewpoint, 2 minutes walk from the famous tram 28 and 5 minutes walk from the Castle.
-Great to discover the historic center.
+Great to discover the city center.

 Top Guest favourite